The Happy Map-maker's Web Site

 My hobbies are genealogy and making maps and everything related to maps.
 I am currently engaged in a project to map all the early land grants in Harford and Baltimore Counties in Maryland.

-This link depicts the development of Baltimore and Harford Counties by showing the progression of land grants.
-Baltimore and Harford County land
+This link depicts the development of Baltimore and Harford Counties by showing the progression of land grants in

-The Maryland Archives contains thousands of data items arranged in a manner that might make sense to the archivists - but it makes little sense to most users who need to hunt around for things.
-FOr example, why is the list of Baltimore City Block Books contained in three different Series: CE9, C2838, and CM196?
+The Maryland Archives contains thousands of data items arranged in a manner that might make sense to the archivists - but which makes little sense to most users who need to hunt around for things.
+For example, why is the list of Baltimore City Block Books contained in three different Series: CE9, C2838, and CM196?
 And why do none of these actually provide access to the data (even though "CE" is supposed to mean "electronic")?
-It is only after a lot of trying that the user realizes that this data must be accessed through mdlandrec.net for Baltimore City which takes one directly to the same listing, CE0, but this time the links to get the real data are showing.
+It is only after a lot of trying that the user realizes that this data must be accessed through v3.mdlandrec.net for Baltimore City which takes one directly to the same listing, CE9, but this time the links to get the real data are showing.

 When you get to an index on the Maryland Archives web site, some of them are difficult to use because a single data set contains hundreds of pages in alphabetical order, or is broken up into many small parts, so it takes a lot of time just to get to the right part of the alphabet.
 I have been producing indexes for these indexes which help to save time.